Avaiga/taipy-doc/docs/manuals/core/entities/orchestrating-and-job-execution.md

 taipy waits until all the submitted jobs are finished, or the timeout expires (which ever occurred first).

-It is also possible to submit a single sequence using the same `taipy.submit()^` method.
+It is also possible to submit a single sequence using the same `taipy.submit()^` function.
 It returns a `Submission^` containing the information about the submission of the sequence such as the created `Job^`s representing a `Task^` in the submitted sequence: